OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    vector
       In set notation, another term for a :term:`sequence`.
-      As a data structure, the term vector usually used as a synonym for a :term:`dynamic array`.
+      As a data structure, the term vector usually used as a snyonym for a :term:`dynamic array`.

    vertex